 The launch of the report, which detailed painful evidence of the removal of Aboriginal and Torres Strait Islander children from their families, was an event that shook Australia.

-There are a number of Reconciliation Week events that will be held across our state that you can get involved with.
-If you're hosting an event, be sure to add it to the calendar.
-Otherwise, check the calendar of events for initiatives near you closer to Reconciliation Week.
+A number of National Reconciliation Week events will be held across our state that you can get involved with.
+Queensland calendar of events and event registration form will be available closer to National Reconciliation Week.